lsaravia/multiweb/README.md

 # EcoNetwork

 This is an R package to calculate recently developed network metrics and also some old ones conveniently in the same place.
-Functions to read, plot and big set of networks are also included in the package.
+Functions to read, plot and a big set of networks are also included in the package.

 ## Instalation